Cross modal plasticity

 Cross modal plasticity is the adaptive reorganization of neurons to integrate the function of two or more sensory systems.
 Cross modal plasticity is a type of neuroplasticity and often occurs after sensory deprivation due to disease or brain damage.
 The reorganization of the neural network is greatest following long-term sensory deprivation, such as congenital blindness or pre-lingual deafness.
+For example, individuals with auditory deficits may experience strengthened visual processing compared to hearing individuals.
 In these instances, cross modal plasticity can strengthen other sensory systems to compensate for the lack of vision or hearing.
 This strengthening is due to new connections that are formed to brain cortices that no longer receive sensory input.

-Plasticity in the blind
+It is important to note that cross modal plasticity is not only limited to auditory and visual systems but can cause reorganization in tactile and olfactory systems too.

+Plasticity after visual deficit

-Even though the blind are no longer able to see, the visual cortex is still in active use, although it deals with information different from visual input.
-Studies found that the volume of white matter (myelinated nerve connections) was reduced in the optic tract, but not in the primary visual cortex itself.
+In people who are blind, the visual cortex is still in active use, although it deals with information different from visual input.
+Studies on individuals with visual deficits, have shown that the volume of white matter (myelinated nerve connections) was reduced in the optic tract, but not in the primary visual cortex.
 However, grey matter volume was reduced by up to 25% in the primary visual cortex.
 The atrophy of grey matter, the neuron bodies, is likely due to its association with the optic tract.
-Because the eyes no longer receive visual information, the disuse of the connected optic tract causes a loss of grey matter volume in the primary visual cortex.
-White matter is thought to atrophy in the same way, although the primary visual cortex is less affected.
+When the eyes no longer receive visual information, the optic tract does not relay input to the primary visual cortex.
+Therefore, over time, both the optic tracts and grey matter in the primary visual cortex decrease in volume.
+White matter is thought to atrophy using the same principle of "use it or lose it," but the white matter in the primary visual cortex, which is made up of axons capable of undergoing structural remodeling, is less affected because it can be reorganized to process non-visual information.

-For example, blind individuals show enhanced perceptual and attentional sensitivity for identification of different auditory stimuli, including speech sounds.
-The spatial detection of sound can be interrupted in the early blind by inducing a virtual lesion in the visual cortex using transcranial magnetic stimulation.
+One of such non-visual information is auditory information.
+It has been found that people who are blind may have enhanced perceptual and attentional sensitivity, allowing them to better identify different auditory stimuli, such as speech sounds, and to have better spatial localization of sound.
+Studies have shown that this occurs because the connections in the right dorsal visual stream are repurposed for the spatial localization of sound in the auditory cortex.
+As a result, spatial detection of sound can be interrupted in early-blind individuals (blind from an early age) by inducing a virtual lesion in the visual cortex using transcranial magnetic stimulation, which further confirms the reorganization of the visual cortex as spatial detection of sound is typically localized to the auditory cortex.